-If you are running Exchange Server 2007, see the Integration Instructions for Exchange Server 2007
+If you are running Exchange Server 2007, see the Exchange Server 2007 Instructions

 - Sign up for a Duo account

-- Create a new Microsoft OWA integration to get an integration key, secret key, and API hostname.
+- Log in to the Duo Admin Panel and create a new Microsoft OWA application to get an integration key, secret key, and API hostname.
 (See Getting Started for help.)

 - Download the Duo OWA Installer Package for Exchange Server 2010 / 2013.

 Make sure you have installed ASP.NET 3.5 support for IIS.
 You can do this, for example, by running the following PowerShell commands:

 This integration communicates with Duo’s service on TCP port 443.
 Also, we do not recommend locking down your firewall to individual IP addresses, since these may change over time to maintain our service’s high availability.